-BoP Accounting I The BoP accounting is based on a double-entry accounting principle → every positive entry is matched by a negative entry.
+The BoP accounting is based on a double-entry accounting principle → every positive entry is matched by a negative entry.
 To make matters explicit... • An American corporation sells \$2 million worth of US-manufactured goods to Britain; the British buyer, in turn, pays from a US dollar account that is kept in a US bank.
-Credits/Debits Export of goods +2 mio \$ Foreign assets in the US (US bank liability) -2 mio \$

-BoP Accounting II
+Credits/Debits Export of goods +2 mio \$ Foreign assets in the US (US bank liability) -2 mio \$ BoP Accounting II

 • An American corporation purchases \$5 million worth of a certain product from a British manufacturer; the British company, in turn, puts the \$5 million it receives into a bank account in the United States.

 Credits/Debits

 Import of goods -5 mio \$

 Foreign assets in the US (US bank liability) +5 mio \$

 BoP Accounting III

 Double-entry book keeping has a few major implications: 1.
-All the entries in the BoP \underline{must} add to zero, so that CAB + KAB + ORS + SD = 0

-2. If the BoP entries do not sum to zero, errors must have been made→ this will be in turn the exact size of the SD
+All the entries in the BoP $\underline{\text{must}}$ add to zero, so that CAB + KAB + ORS + SD = 0 BoP Accounting Identity 2.
+If the BoP entries do not sum to zero, errors must have been made→ this will be in turn the exact size of the SD

-Playing with the BoP Accounting Identity I A deficit in the current account must be either financed by borrowing from abroad or by divesting of foreign assets, while a surplus must be loaned abroad or invested in foreign assets.
+A deficit in the current account must be either financed by borrowing from abroad or by divesting of foreign assets, while a surplus must be loaned abroad or invested in foreign assets.

-How to finance a current-account deficit: selling to foreigners domestic bills, bonds, stocks, real estate, or selling off previous investments in foreign bills, bonds, stocks, real estate, and operating businesses (via divestment) the reverse is true whenever there is a surplus

-Playing with the BoP accounting identity II
+How to finance a current-account deficit: selling to foreigners domestic bills, bonds, stocks, real estate, or selling off previous investments in foreign bills, bonds, stocks, real estate, and operating businesses (via divestment) → the reverse is true whenever there is a surplus BoP accounting identity II